jamesshore/quixote/ROADMAP.md

 ## To Do

-* CURRENTLY: RelativePosition may be relative to a ElementSize
+* CURRENTLY: RelativePosition may be relative to a RelativeSize
 * POP STASH and look for ElementEdge.plus(ElementSize) test

 * Change Descriptor.convert() --> Descriptor.convertNumber()?